thennen/ultraergo/README.md

 ![](https://raw.githubusercontent.com/thennen/ultraergo/master/wiring1.jpeg)

 Another benefit of doing this is that you can remap the left and right halves of the spacebar independently, which was impossible with the original board.
-I use the left side for the Enter key, which has been great.
+I remap the right half to the Enter key, which has been great.

 Independent left/right sides means you can't do hardware level layers/combinations that involve both halves.
 But this is much easier to handle at the OS level anyway, for example by using the great (but not free) program KbdEdit.